Penn Arts & Sciences Logo

 For graduate students who wish to pursue a graded independent study, the procedure is as follows:

 1. When you have a clear idea of the topic you would like to study, you should find a faculty sponsor who can supervise your work.
-Any member of the standing faculty or South Asia Studies Graduate Group may offer an independent study to a student at the professor's discretion.
+Any member of the core Faculty or South Asia Studies Graduate Group may offer an independent study to a student at the professor's discretion.

 2. When you and your faculty sponsor have decided upon the topic and terms of your independent study, please complete the SAST Independent Study form (form #3 below) and return the following form to the Graduate Coordinator and Graduate Chair of the the South Asia Studies Department, 820 Williams Hall.